 Sources: Population data provided by the California Department of Finance.
 Personal and Per Capita Personal Income data provided by the Bureau of Economic Analysis.
 Unemployment data provided by the California Employment Development Department.
 Median Family Income data provided by Housing and Urban Development.

-\ Amounts in millions
+^{} Amounts in millions

-The Department of Finance has revised population estimates for 2002-2010 based on the 2000 & 2010 Census Counts as released in August 2011.
+[~] The Department of Finance has revised population estimates for January 2011 as released on May 1, 2012.